Learning on the Manifold: Unlocking Standard Diffusion Transformers with Representation Encoders: Geometrical Analysis

 This hyperspherical geometry reveals why the standard flow matching become suboptimal.
 The standard algorithm constructs a conditional probability path $p_t(x)$ via linear interpolation between the source distribution (Gaussian noise $\epsilon$) and the target data ($x$):

 In Euclidean space, this linear trajectory is optimal.
-However, on a hyperspherical manifold, this creates a critical distribution shift \cite{rozen2021moser, mathieu2020riemannian}.
+However, on a hyperspherical manifold, this creates a critical distribution shift as also mentioned in \cite{rozen2021moser, mathieu2020riemannian}.
 Since $\epsilon$ and $x$ are high-dimensional vectors, they are approximately orthogonal($\epsilon \cdot x \approx 0$).
 Consequently, the squared norm of the intermediate state $x_t$ follows:

 At $t=0.5$, the norm collapses to $\|x_{0.5}\| \approx \frac{1}{\sqrt{2}} \sqrt{d} \approx 0.7 \sqrt{d}$.
 This implies that the linear flow trajectory $x_t$ does not stay on the manifold $\mathcal{S}^{d-1}$ but rather cuts through the interior of the hypersphere (a chord).
 This forces the network to learn a velocity field $v_t$ in regions of the feature space that are strictly off manifold for the pretrained representation encoder.
 The model must essentially hallucinate valid semantic gradients in a region where the representation space is undefined, leading to the convergence failure.